-I have been published with The Sydney Morning Herald, Sun-Herald Australia, News Deeply (Refugees Deeply, Women & Girls, Malnutrition Deeply and Women's Advancement Deeply), Quartz Africa, Guardian, Devex, Thomson Reuters Foundation, Broadly (VICE), NPR, Mail & Guardian South Africa, AFP, Sunday Telegraph Australia, Marie Claire Australia and South Africa, Crinkling News Australia, SBS Australia, Christian Science Monitor, Take Part, Telegraph UK, The Daily Beast, Frankie, Chatelaine Canada, and many more.
+I have been published with The Guardian, Sydney Morning Herald, Sun-Herald Australia, News Deeply (Refugees Deeply, Women & Girls, Malnutrition Deeply and Women's Advancement Deeply), Quartz Africa, Devex, Thomson Reuters Foundation, Broadly (VICE), NPR, Mail & Guardian South Africa, AFP, Sunday Telegraph Australia, Marie Claire Australia and South Africa, Crinkling News Australia, SBS Australia, Christian Science Monitor, Take Part, Telegraph UK, The Daily Beast, Frankie, Chatelaine Canada, Pacific Standard, and many more.

 I am originally from Murwillumbah in northern NSW, Australia.
 After completing year-long editorial assistant traineeship and a year-long cadetship with Australian Associated Press (AAP) in Sydney, I worked as an entertainment reporter and general reporter covering a broad range of stories.